-Castle Mead Academy_recognises our statutory duty to safeguard and promote the welfare of the children with regard to Keeping children safe in education and Working Together to Safeguard Children and are aware of our obligations under the Human Rights Act 1998 (HRA).
+Our school recognises our statutory duty to safeguard and promote the welfare of the children with regard to Keeping Children Safe in Education and Working Together to Safeguard Children and are aware of our obligations under the Human Rights Act 1998 (HRA).
 Being subjected to sexual violence or sexual harassment may breach any or all these rights, depending on the nature of the conduct and the circumstances.